-From Saturday 13 June, CACT is proposing to reopen its community 3G pitch for some projects.
+On Saturday 13 June, CACT reopened its community 3G pitch for some projects.

 CACT understands that the risk of COVID-19 is very concerning with the outcome of contracting the virus being very serious for many people.
 It is vital that CACT makes the necessary changes to its programmes, ensuring to the best of our abilities the safety of attendees, staff and members of the public.
 CACT is looking to provide this opportunity for young people in response to what over recent weeks has been a noticeable increase in sporting activity taking place in public areas.
 At times, this has involved large numbers of young people congregating.
 We have also had to stop large groups entering our community pitch who were attempting to climb over the fence.
 We feel the better option is to open the facility for limited periods therefore facilitating and overseeing the safe use of our pitch by young people.

-At this moment, CACT is planning to use the pitch to run the following programmes:
+At this moment, CACT uses the pitch to run the following programmes:

 · CACT pitch to be divided up into 4 areas